nikandlv/dynamic-redux/README.md

                 .build()
 ```

-there are 2 main functions
+there are 3 main functions

 `injectAction` which takes function name and the action and injects it into your component props

 `injectReducer` which takes a reducer name and injcets it into your component props

+`build` and at last build function which finalized the builder